 For each area, we have a specialist working group made up of leaders of service organisations from across the country who provide up-to-date knowledge of experiences and need in their communities.
 We call these ropū 'Policy Groups'.
 This collaborative knowledge, along with input from the representatives of the Council's six members, informs our mahi of providing research, representation, connection, good practice dissemination, policy advice / information and advocacy services for our members.

-New Zealand Council of Christian Social Services www.nzccss.org.nz comms@nzccss.org.nz 192 Tinakore Road, Thorndon, Wellington, 6011
+www.nzccss.org.nz comms@nzccss.org.nz 192 Tinakore Road, Thorndon, Wellington, 6011